 An assessment usually takes about 90 minutes.
 We ask, whenever possible, that someone who knows the patient very well attends the consultation too - it's extremely helpful to have a relative or close friend available to help provide their perspective.
 Assessment will involve a very detailed discussion of the history of any symptoms.
 This will enable our clinician to make a decision on the best treatment to offer.
 We can prescribe medication, and also provide advice on practical steps to take to help reduce the impact of ADHD.

-We would then usually offer up to three further Zoom appointments to review how well the treatments are working - although sometimes more appointments may be required.
-Once people are settled on treatment that suits them, we would transfer their care back to their own GPs who would do annual blood pressure and weight checks.
-For Lancashire and South Cumbria patients, we will continue to provide an annual review of ADHD treatment.
+We then usually offer up to three further Zoom appointments to review how well the treatments are working - although sometimes more appointments may be required.
+Once settled on treatment that suits them, we transfer care back to their own GPs for annual blood pressure and weight checks.
+For Lancashire patients, we will continue to provide an annual review of ADHD treatment.